Apples dipped in honey are a popular treat during Rosh Hashanah and represent the hope of a 'sweet new year'.

 |This holiday next takes place in 128 Days.|

 Dates of New Year

-|Second day of Rosh Hashanah, the New Year of the Jewish calendar|
+|The Jewish Holiday of Rosh Hashanah is generally known as the New Year' s Day of the Jewish calendar|

-Rosh Hashanah is observed the first and second day of the seventh month of the Jewish calender, Tishri.
-Coming in the Fall season of the western calendar, usually in September.
+Rosh Hashanah is observed the first and second day of the seventh month of the Jewish religious year, Tishri.This means it usually takes place in September in the western calendar.

 In Israel Rosh Hashanah is the only holiday that lasts for two days as it is considered too important to be observed for only 24 hours.

 Both days are considered one long day of 48 hours.

 Traditions of Rosh Hashanah